DogmaSolutions/Foundation/README.md

+# About this package
+This package is part of the Dogma Solutions *"Foundation"* project.
+For more details, see the list of packages below.

 # Dogma Solutions Foundation
-The Dogma Solutions *"Foundation"* project was born in 2005, and is an attempt to provide a basic and modern set of (opinionated):
+The Dogma Solutions *"Foundation"* project (2005-2025) is an attempt to provide a basic and modern set of (opinionated):
 - Interfaces and abstractions for objects, DTOs, an entities modeling
 - Recyclable low-level functionalities
 - Simple implementations of most common design patterns